Healthy Crock Pot Chili Recipe

 • beer

-overhead picture of crock pot chili and toppings
+spoon of crock pot chili

 Tips for No Leftovers